Code-Institute-Submissions/SpookySpool/README.md

 ---

 ## Aim
-The aim of Spooky Spool is to create a usable and easily searchable database of scary/horror themed movies.
+Spooky Spool's aim is to create a usable and easily searchable database of scary/horror themed movies.
-Spooky Spool is a place for horror fans to find movies, create accounts and share movies to increase the database.
+Spooky Spool is a place for horror fans to find movies, create accounts and share movies not included in the database.
-Currently designed as an informational store on the movies, once the userbase is large enough the website would transition to include links to streaming platforms.
-This way users can find films, share films but also be directed to where they are avaliable, revenue being generate from the referal.
+Currently designed as an informational store on movies, once the user base is large enough the website would transition to include links to streaming platforms.
+This way users can find films, share films but also be directed to where they are available, revenue being generated from the referral.

 ## UX

 ### Target Demographic
 The target demographic for Spooky Spool is scary movie fans across all ages.
-This is a broad demographic but scews towards younger (the average viewer is under 25) with a roughly even split between the sexes [(source)](https://cmpalexgilbey.weebly.com/uploads/3/8/8/7/38878453/horror_film_research.pdf).
+This is a broad demographic but skews towards younger (the average viewer is under 25) with a roughly even split between the sexes [(source)](https://cmpalexgilbey.weebly.com/uploads/3/8/8/7/38878453/horror_film_research.pdf).
 As the audience is younger the website must have a mobile first design (which is more often used over traditional desktops by this demographic).
 A gender neutral design has also be used as users are expecting more of a scary feel compared to anything gendered.

 ### User Stories
 * As a user, I want to know what I can actually do with this website, so I know if I want to create an account.
-* As a user, I want search the database based on my prefrences, so I can find movies I want.
+* As a user, I want search the database based on my preferences, so I can find movies I want.
 * As a user, I want to be able to find out more information on a movie, so I can tell if I want to watch it.
-* As a user, I want to movies I'm interested in to be easily avaliable, so I can refer to them quickly.
+* As a user, I want to movies I'm interested in to be easily available, so I can refer to them quickly.
 * As a user, I want to add movies that aren't on the database, so I can share them with other users.
 * As a user, I want to be able to edit information on my movies, so it can be correct if I make mistakes.
-* As a user, I want to know if I already added a movie to a watchlist or favourites, so I don't have mutliples in my saved lists.
+* As a user, I want to know if I already added a movie to a watchlist or favourites, so I don't have multiples in my saved lists.
-* As the owner, I want many movies, so users have lot's of options to browse through.
+* As the owner, I want many movies, so users have lots of options to browse through.
 * As the owner, I want guests to create accounts, so I can increase my userbase.
 * As the owner, I want it to be simple to create an account, to stop users from leaving with creating an account.
 * As the owner, I want users to add their own movies, so my database increases.
-* As the owner, I want the website to be information to be easily digestable, to stop users leaving due to information overload.
+* As the owner, I want the website to be information to be easily digestible, to stop users leaving due to information overload.

 ### Wireframes
 Wireframes for the desktop and mobile versions can be found [here](https://github.com/SDGreen/SpookySpool/tree/master/wireframes)